10 Things I Do To Sleep Better

 I’ve always spent time outdoors when possible, but this was the first time in my adult life when I developed the habit of going for a 30 minute walk every single morning.
 And I still do it to this day.

 One of my favourite podcasts is ‘Feel Better, Live More with Dr Rangan Chatterjee’.
-Three episodes I listened to in which he asked sleep experts, such as Dr. Matthew Walker, for some actionable tips all had spending time in daylight in their top tips.
+Three episodes I listened to in which he asked sleep experts, such as Dr. Matthew Walker and Dr. Satchin Panda, for some actionable tips all had spending time in daylight in their top tips.

 4. Less lazy Sundays